kimkun07/CompetitiveProgramming/240113_Codeforces_Round919/meta.md

 ### Total
 - Solved: 5 of 7
+- Unsolved: 0 of 7
-- Unsolved: 2 of 7
+- Solution: 2 of 7

 ### Live Participation
 - Language: C++20